StunnaDawg/password-generator/README.md

 ## Description

 This project was created for the purpose of generating random passwords.
 It solves the problem of creating passwords by yourself.
-During the process of the building this porject I learned add a string to an exsiting empty string and then call it.
+During the process of the building this project I learned how to add a string to an exsiting empty string and then call it.
 I learned how to randomize strings, and also utilize prompts to gather the users input to trigger an event.

 ## Installation